JamesGDiaz/vtexio-checkout-ui/docs/README.md

 And modify the files:

-- `src/checkout-confirmation-custom.js`
+- `src/checkout6-custom.scss`
 - `src/checkout-instore-custom.scss`
 - `src/checkout-confirmation-custom.scss`

-to customize the appereance of the checkout page.
+to customize the appereance of the checkout page using [SASS](https://sass-lang.com/documentation/syntax) to build CSS files.

 Additionally, you can load `.svg` files to the scripts by using ES6-style imports `import MySvgFile from './route/to/svg/file.svg'